ΘρϵηΠατπ

 Random Variable Function Composition

-Note that when we compose a real valued function with a random varaible, we obtain a new random varaible.
+Note that when we compose a measurable real-valued function with a random variable, we obtain a new random variable.

 Discrete Random Variable

-A random variable X is discrete if xRP(X=x)=1
+A random variable X is discrete if the set of values X(Ω) is countable.

 Independent Random Variables